arslanmusaddiq/1DT308-Introductory-Project/project-template.md

 Project documentation on git in a `/doc` folder.
 Written in markdown.
   * timelog.md --- A log of group-gatherings, date, record of which students attended, time spent, and a short note on the focus of the gatherings.
 End the timelog with an total time per student diagram.
     * Ex.
-2020-10-10, Daniel and Morgan, 2 hours, set up breadboard and tested components.
+2020-10-10, Tobias and Fredrik, 2 hours, set up breadboard and tested components.
   * requirements.md --- Project requirements (feature-lists, or user-stories (https://www.mountaingoatsoftware.com/agile/user-stories) with enough detail so that one can read this and understand what the project is and does.
   * hardware.md --- A description of all hardware components and how to connect them.
 Take a couple of images.
   * setup.md --- A description of the software components and how to set them up.
 Dont forget external resources such as Adafruit IO and how to setup and adopt your project to this.